-Prerequisite: Spanish III (Accelerated) or with department approval in Spanish that allows them to: participate in a wide variety of conversations, including unfamiliar situations; sustain understanding over longer stretches of time; read and comprehend longer prose; and describe and narrate in paragraphs.
+Prerequisite: Spanish III (Accelerated) or with department approval

+This advanced course, conducted entirely in Spanish, includes a review of basic grammar and structures, as well as intensive work on more complex grammatical concepts.
+Students at this level work toward proficiency in Spanish that allows them to: participate in a wide variety of conversations, including unfamiliar situations; sustain understanding over longer stretches of time; read and comprehend longer prose; and describe and narrate in paragraphs.
 Readings, podcasts, videos, discussions, and presentations are vehicles by which students explore the literature, history, and culture of the Spanish-speaking world.